 - How much we expect them to pay

 Insurers typically respond with low offers.
 This begins settlement negotiations.
 We are usually able to negotiate a fair settlement agreement during this process.
+We can then prepare the settlement agreement and review it with you before you sign it.

-What Happens if We Can’t Reach an Out-of-Court Settlement?
+What Happens If We Can’t Reach an Out-of-Court Settlement?

 If the insurance company refuses to pay a fair settlement or denies your claim, we will file a lawsuit.
 Sometimes, we can still reach an out-of-court settlement after filing a lawsuit.

-If we reach a fair settlement agreement or the judge awards a payout in your case, we will handle all paperwork, and they will forward the check to us.
+If we reach a fair settlement agreement or the jury awards a payout in your case, we will handle all paperwork, and they will forward the check to us.
 We will process it and distribute your money as soon as possible.

 How Florida’s Premises Liability Laws Apply to You